DatDarkAlpaca/turnip-engine/README.md

 ## Prerequisites

-You'll need to install `python`, `conan`, `vulkan` and `premake5` in order to build this project.
+You'll need to install the following to build this project:

 * [Python 3](https://www.python.org/downloads/)
 * [Conan 2.0](https://conan.io/downloads)
 * [Vulkan](https://vulkan.lunarg.com/#new_tab)
 * [Premake 5](https://github.com/premake/premake-core/releases)

-If the SDK fails to include it automatically, you must provide an environment variable named `VULKAN_SDK` under `VulkanSDK/<version>`.
-Additionally, you may also need to add an environment variable to use `premake5`.
+If the SDK fails to include it automatically, you must provide an environment variable named VULKAN_SDK under `VulkanSDK/<version>`.
+Additionally, you may need to add an environment variable to use premake5.

 ## Installation